Serotonin and dopamine are neurotransmitters that play vital roles in regulating mood, motivation, and other bodily functions.

 Dopamine plays a key role in the brain’s reward system, motivation, and pleasure.

-It is highly concentrated in the midbrain, particularly in the ventral tegmental area (VTA) and substantia nigra.
+It is highly concentrated in the midbrain, particularly in the ventral tegmental area (VTA) and substantia nigra and is transported through the mesolimbic and mesocortical pathways to various brain regions.

 The mesolimbic pathway projects to the nucleus accumbens, amygdala, and hippocampus, which are involved in reward processing, emotional responses, and memory formation.